mato777/py-collections/README.md

 ### Collection Operations
 - `filter(predicate)` - Filter elements based on a predicate
+- `map(func)` - Apply a function to every item and return a new collection with the results
+- `pluck(key, value_key=None)` - Extract values from items based on a key or attribute (inspired by Laravel)
 - `group_by(key)` - Group items by a key or callback function
 - `chunk(size)` - Split collection into smaller chunks
 - `reverse()` - Return a new collection with items in reverse order